-The film sits in the middle the between something like a Todd Solondz film but without the hipster nihilism and the French torture horror films like Martyrs or Inside but without the moral vacuity or leering voyeurism.
+The film sits between something like a Todd Solondz film but without the hipster nihilism and the visceral rawness of recent French torture horror films like Martyrs or Inside but without the moral vacuity or leering voyeurism.
 Those looking for a straightforward shocker may be disappointed, because the film constantly side steps the conventions and clichés of the genre.
 McKee doesn't give you fake scares to jolt you or conventional suspense sequences and it doesn't "reward" you with violence, when you expect it.
 If you are open to McKee's approach then the film will crawl under your skin and it will fester there and that's what I call a real horror film.

 The use of a rock soundtrack in the film is also fantastic, which gives it a raw punk power and aesthetic.
 There is a moment where the mother allows herself to connect and identify with the 'woman's' plight, while a guitar chord drones on and it is absolutely exhilarating.